 - 1 ½ cups puffed rice cereal make sure it's gluten free for a GF version

 - 283 g confectioner’s sugar 2.4 cups

 - 2 tsp peppermint extract

 - Melt the dark chocolate chips in a heat-proof bowl.
-You can melt the chocolate over a double boiler, or in the microwave.
-Heat the chocolate in 30 seconds burst in the microwave, while stirring in between, until almost all the chocolate has melted.
+You can melt the chocolate over a double boiler or in the microwave.
+Heat the chocolate in 30 seconds burst in the microwave, while stirring in between, until almost all of the chocolate has melted.226 g dark chocolate

 - Remove the bowl from the microwave (or double boiler) and stir until all the chocolate melts in the residual heat.

-- Stir in the Kellogg’s® Rice Krispies® and mix gently until evenly coated.1 ½ cups puffed rice cereal
+- Stir in the puffed rice cereal and mix gently until evenly coated.1 ½ cups puffed rice cereal

 - Place all the ingredients in a bowl and whisk to distribute the ingredients.
 The mix will look lumpy and that’s OK.283 g confectioner’s sugar, 2 tsp peppermint extract, 2 tbsp coconut oil, 2 ½ tbsp coconut cream (unsweetened)

-- Place the peppermint fondant between two parchment papers (or plastic wrap) and roll it out to a thin rectangle that will cover the chocolate rice krispie layer.
+- Place the peppermint fondant between two parchment papers (or plastic wrap) and roll it out into a thin rectangle that will cover the chocolate rice krispie layer.

 - Place the peppermint fondant over the chocolate rice krispie layer while it’s still soft (not completely set) and press down gently.
-Make sure the top is nice the smooth.
+Make sure the top is nice and smooth.

 - Spread the melted dark chocolate over the mint fondant layer.

 - Optional - before the chocolate layer sets, sprinkle crushed candy cane on top.Crushed peppermint candy cane

 - Let the chocolate peppermint bar set for a few minutes at room temperature.